These Leather Pants Went Viral On TikTok — Here’s Why

 Currently, the Melina Pants are available in Burgundy, Pecan Brown in limited sizes, and in black, Dark Ivy Green, and Cognac in most sizes.
 At one point, they came in red à la Britney Spears in the “Oops!
 I Did It Again” music video, and I regret not purchasing them for a chance at recreating that throwback style moment.
 As some have pointed out, at $148, they’re not cheap by any means.
 But in comparison to the three- to four-digit price tags on genuine leather pants and the amount of wear I get out of them, they’re also kind of a steal, if you ask me.

 So are they worth the TikTok hype?
-In my opinion, yes; I would buy them in every color if I could.
+In my opinion, yes; I would buy them in every colour if I could.
 With the style known to sell out quickly, though, I suggest you give the Melina Pant a try before they disappear… again.
-If after all that you’re still not convinced, here are six pairs of affordable faux leather pants to shop instead.